Bhardwaj-Saurabh/Udacity_Reinforcement_Learning_NanoDegree/Project_3-Collaboration and Competition/README.md

     $ conda create --name drlnd python=3.6
     $ activate drlnd

-The unity environment needed for this assignment can be found in the folder **/unity-ml-agents/**.
-Here you will find environments for Mac, Linux, and Windows.

-The unity environment needed for this assignment can be found in the folder **/unity-ml-agents/**.
-Here you will find environments for Mac, Linux, and Windows.

 **Unity Environments**
 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)